mdhasnainali/mdhasnainali/README.md

 ### Hi there, I'm Md.
 Hasnain Ali [mdhasnainali][website] 👋

 ## I'm a Student, Competitive Programmer, Problem Solver, Developer, & Tech Enthusiasts  !
-- 🔭 I’m currently studying in Computer Science & Engineering at [University of Rajshahi][UR]!
+- 🎓 I’m currently studying in Computer Science & Engineering at [University of Rajshahi][UR]!
-- 🌱 I’m currently learning everything!
+- 🌱 I’m currently learning Java & Python!
-- 👯 I’m looking to collaborate with other content creators.
+- 🔭 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Be a good Competitive Programmer.
+- 🎯 2020 Goals: Be a good Competitive Programmer.
 - ⚡ Fun fact: I love to debate, public speacking and learning new things.

 <br />